menu icon

 Jump to Recipe

-Craving a taste of Korean street food at home?
-This vegan tteokbokki features irresistibly chewy rice cakes smothered in a bold, spicy-sweet sauce packed with flavor.
-The best part?
-You’ll only need 7 simple ingredients and 30 minutes to whip up this comforting dish!
+This vegan tteokbokki features chewy rice cakes coated in a bold, spicy red sauce.
+You will only need 7 ingredients and 30 minutes to recreate this classic Korean street food at home.

 Holding a bowl of vegan tteokbokki served with chopsticks.